Library anxiety: Background

 Mellon further discovered that these negative feelings often overwhelmed students to the point that they could not function effectively in the library.
 It was found that they had a feeling of inferiority when they compared their library skills to those of other students, and that these feelings of inadequacy were a source of shame that made them hesitant to ask library staff for help.
 Mellon alerted faculty members outside the library that these behaviors constituted problems that needed to be addressed.
 She likened library anxiety to mathematical anxiety and test anxiety.
 She suggested that library anxiety should be recognized and the anxious person provided with experiences in which they could succeed.

 Mellon advocates the use of qualitative research, as it provided a deeper insight into information behavior.
 She comments that her study applied the rarely used methods of qualitative research to a library problem, and states that while the study was important, the implications of the research technique were far greater.
 She used the technique of personal writing or journal writing to collect data in which the writer is "talking on paper" with no concern for audience, style, grammar, or spelling, which allows the writer to tap into a stream of consciousness.
 The students' personal writing was analyzed for recurrent themes.

 Impact

-Ironically, despite Mellon's goal to increase the use of qualitative research methods in library science, library anxiety did not become popular as a research topic until Sharon Bostick created the Library Anxiety Scale, a quantitative tool to measure it, in 1992.
+Despite Mellon's goal to increase the use of qualitative research methods in library science, library anxiety did not become popular as a research topic until Sharon Bostick created the Library Anxiety Scale, a quantitative tool to measure it, in 1992.
 Doris J. Van Kampen created a new instrument in 2004, the Multidimensional Library Anxiety Scale (MLAS), to take into account off-campus use of library resources and master's and doctoral student attitudes.
 Gillian S. Gremmels reexamined Mellon's work and its impact on the library profession in a 2015 article.